 - if you already have one, a laptop with wireless capabilities (every dorm room has an internet hook-up just like Dickinson) - a laptop lock to prevent theft.
 You may register your laptop with the University campus security in case it gets stolen.
-More information about laptops can be found on page 44. - 2 converter/adapter plugs if you plan to use U.S. appliances (Tip for women: buy hairdryers there!) - space/vacuum bags (can be found at Walmart or Target and can help condense the amount of space your clothing uses in your luggage) - swiss army knife with corkscrew, bottle opener, and scissors (packed in the suitcase you are checking) - travel alarm clock with extra batteries - luggage ID tags inside and outside of your luggage - international phone numbers for computer and credit cards - a few Ziploc plastic bags - a portable music device with extra batteries - a camera - playing cards - sunglasses & sunscreen - money belt or neck pouch to secure valuables (A MUST!) - a travel sewing kit with safety pins - a small first aid kit - all medications (both non-prescription and prescription) need to be in their original, labeled containers.
-Take copies of all prescriptions with you. - a small supply of toiletries - shower sandals - notebooks, school supplies, etc - a few small gifts, such as mementos of the college or your hometown (T-shirts, baseball caps, books, etc.) - · favorite photos of family/friends to decorate your room and to show to British friends - a day bag or backpack for traveling (sleeping bag for hostels) - a portable USB memory device to save and transfer photos and computer documents
+More information about laptops can be found on page 44. - a specific converter for your laptop (check your specific needs); if you do not have the proper one you will ruin your hard drive - 2 converter/adapter plugs if you plan to use U.S. appliances (Tip for women: buy hairdryers there!) - space/vacuum bags (can be found at Walmart or Target and can help condense the amount of space your clothing uses in your luggage) - swiss army knife with corkscrew, bottle opener, and scissors (packed in the suitcase you are checking) - travel alarm clock with extra batteries - luggage ID tags inside and outside of your luggage - international phone numbers for computer and credit cards - a few Ziploc plastic bags - a portable music device with extra batteries - a camera - playing cards - sunglasses & sunscreen - money belt or neck pouch to secure valuables (A MUST!) - · a travel sewing kit with safety pins - a small first aid kit - all medications (both non-prescription and prescription) need to be in their original, labeled containers.
+Take copies of all prescriptions with you. - a small supply of toiletries - shower sandals - notebooks, school supplies, etc - a few small gifts, such as mementos of the college or your hometown (T-shirts, baseball caps, books, etc.) - favorite photos of family/friends to decorate your room and to show to British friends - a day bag or backpack for traveling (sleeping bag for hostels) - a portable USB memory device to save and transfer photos and computer documents